 However, the Pixel 2 has fast-charging technology which will allow you to charge the phone from 0 to 100% in roughly 1 hour and 45 minutes.

 My Final Thought:

-The Pixel 2 is a decent premium smartphone with an excellent camera it’s available in black, white, and blue and you can purchase it at store.google.com for $649.
+The Pixel 2 is a decent premium smartphone with an excellent camera it’s available in black, white, and blue and you can purchase it at store.google.com.
 This phone has been billed as the phone with the best camera.
 Please let me know your thoughts about the Google Pixel 2 in the comment section below.